-- 1) make a customs declaration for transit or temporary importation procedure; - 2) declare goods in special cases, if the customs office finds it justified.
+- 1) are registering the commodities for transit or temporary import; - 2) are declaring the commodities in special circumstances, providing that the customs organ deems that to be justified.

 The declarant, at his request, will be permitted to amend one or more of the particulars of the customs declaration, which has already been accepted by the customs office, provided that the amendment shall not have the effect on any other goods other then those originally declared.